-This post is about one of my most favorite things…bone broth.
+This post is about one of my most favorite things… bone broth.
 And this is the time of year for it.
-So as you are going through your list of spring detoxes consider adding some bone broth to the menu of your self-care.
-One of the biggest differences between Oriental medicine and Conventional “diet therapy” is the strong belief that your food should be cooked.
+So, as you are going through your list of spring detoxes consider adding some bone broth to the menu of your self-care.
+One of the biggest differences between Oriental medicine and Conventional “diet therapy” is a strong belief that your food should be cooked.
 Slow cooked foods are seen as more nourishing versus raw food, juices, smoothies, and nutrients in pills.
 Bone broth is at the top of the charts.
 Bone broth is not a perfect food and is not suitable for some; I will go into greater detail in part 2.

 Benefits of Bone Broth.
 Bone broth is rich in minerals that support the immune system and contains healing compounds like collagen, glutamine, glycine, calcium, magnesium, phosphorus, silicon, sulfur chondroitin, glucosamine, and a variety of trace minerals.
 Bone broth is a traditional remedy across cultures for the weak, old, very young, sick, and as preventative medicine.
 A classic folk treatment for colds and flu, it has also been used historically for ailments that affect the gastrointestinal tract, the joints, the skin, the lungs, fertility, the muscles, connective tissues such as tendons and ligaments, and the blood.
 In other words, chicken soup really is good for you.
 Bone broth has a ton of health benefits (if you would like to read some of the science click here)